SDRWaveRunner/specmon/readme.md

  - Frequency : 144 - 146 MHz
  - Tuner frequency: 145e6
  - Sample rate : 2e6
- - FFT-size: 2048
+ - FFT-size: 2048 / 4096

 ### 6M HAM band

  - Frequency : 50 - 52 MHz
  - Tuner frequency : 51e6
  - Sample rate : 2e6
- - FFT-size : 2048
+ - FFT-size : 2048 / 4096

 ### 70cm HAM band
 This band is 10MHz wide.
 The sample-rate must be supported by your SDR.
 A LimeSDR mini or Airspy R2 support this.
-This comination of sample rate and FFT-size is likely too much for a Raspberry Pi.
+This combination of sample rate and FFT-size is likely too much for a Raspberry Pi.

  - Frequency : 430 - 440 MHz
  - Tuner frequency : 435e6
  - Sample rate : 10e6
- - FFT-size : 8192
+ - FFT-size : 16384